ikalnytskyi/holocron/docs/quickstart.rst

 What all that means?
 That means

-* If you want to add new page, just drop it anywhere in the content folder in the supported format (default: Markdown only).
+* If you want to add new page, just drop it anywhere in the content folder in the supported format (default: Markdown & reStructuredText).

 * If you want to add new post, just drop it anywhere in the content folder but use directory structure with date representation - ``YEAR/MONTH/DAY``.